cjolson1/Lagunitas-Quality-Assurance/testing.md

 <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/403.png">
 </p>

-It will eventually return us to whatever page we are on.
+It will eventually return us to whatever page we were initially on.

 Anyway, continuing from the LOVELAND dashboard we accessed, we are going to access the associated forecasts (in this case the first one that says 'View Details').